Leggy Philodendron Brasil: Long Stems and Faded Variegation from Low Light

 - Long stretches of bare stem between leaves rather than the tight, compact growth of a well-lit plant

-- Vine growing actively (extending in length) but producing progressively less impressive leaves
+- Vine growing actively in length but producing progressively less impressive leaves as it extends

 Causes